mantidproject/mantid/dev-docs/source/Testing/EngineeringDiffraction/EngineeringDiffraction2TestGuide.rst

 This document is tailored towards developers intending to test the Engineering Diffraction interface 2.

-Runs can also be loaded from the archive, however it is possible that different run numbers will be needed as older runs may be deleted.
+Runs can be loaded from the archive, however it is possible that different run numbers will be needed as older runs may be deleted.

 Overview
 ^^^^^^^^
 The Engineering Diffraction 2 interface allows scientists using the EnginX instrument to interactively process their data.
-There are 3 tabs from which are ordered according to the main steps performed.
+There are 3 tabs which are ordered according to the main steps performed.
 These are:

-- Calibration - This is where a vanadium and cerium run are entered to calibrate the subsequent data.
+- Calibration - This is where a vanadium and cerium oxide run are entered to calibrate the subsequent data.
 - Focus - Where are the data across multiple spectra are summed into a single spectrum for later steps.
-- Fitting - Currently a work in progress
+- Fitting - Currently a work in progress, no testing is required

 Test 1
 ^^^^^^